Skip to content

 graph TB

-API Endpoints
+Manager Endpoints

-• GET /api/v1/scheduling/strategies: Retrieves current scheduling strategies
+• GET /api/v1/scheduling/strategies: Retrieves PID-level scheduling strategies for the local scheduler

 Scheduling Strategy Data Model